 - Choose Existing Keystore

-If you’ve already created keystore file, select that keystore file path and enter keystore password, key alias, and key password information.
+If you’ve already created a keystore file, select that keystore file path and enter the keystore password, key alias, and key password information.

 And, if you haven’t created a keystore file, then click on create new button.

 Process For Creating New Keystore

 Once you click on Create new button, it will ask you to define Keystore path and enter following mandatory information.